forhadbinamir/-manufacturer-website-client-side/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available fetures in this website
+## Login SignOut Authentication system using by Firebase
+## Email verifecation system
+## Reset password system by email
+## Routing and secure routing system
+## user verify by jwt (jot) token
+## Service system and get service data form mongodb database using node js frameword express
+## fething Data using fetch useQuary and CRUD Operation
+## added a payment method using sripe
 In the project directory, you can run:

 ### `npm start`